rwaldron/tc39-notes/es8/2017-03/mar-22.md

 MPT: You will get social-media blowback if you put this out without enforcement. e.g. People on social media right now are pointing out how few women are here.
 Do not put that document out without an enforcement body.

-AWB: I wasn't suggesting putting a document out anywhere except up to ECMA for additional feedback.
+AWB: I wasn't suggesting putting a document out anywhere except up to Ecma for additional feedback.
 We can have enforcement in it, just note that they might disagree.

-MPT: Can we get consensus for Istvan/ECMA to review?
+MPT: Can we get consensus for Istvan/Ecma to review?
 On the document as-is.

 MF: Is this without defining any members of a sub-committee or an email address?
 How are they meant to review that?